 The furnace is the most important appliance in your home.
 (At least it is in the winter).
 You depend on it to keep your family and home safe from the cold and freezing temperatures of winter.
 But are you really aware of the major developments in the technology used by furnace manufacturers over the years?
 For example, where a 50%-60% furnace efficiency was common 50 years ago, today's modern furnaces can deliver over 97% efficiency (measured in AFUE).

-The type of fuel ignition system used is important consideration in furnace design and efficiency rating.
-The combustion gas may be ignited by a pilot light flame (conventional furnace) or one of several types of electronic ignitions (conventional or high efficiency furnace).
+The type of fuel ignition system used is... an important consideration in furnace design and efficiency rating.
+The combustion gas may be ignited by a pilot light flame (conventional furnace) or one of several types of electronic ignitions (conventional or high-efficiency furnace).

 The technology used in the furnace's ignition system, heat exchanger, combustion air intake and controls will determine its efficiency and if it is considered a conventional furnace or a high efficiency condensing furnace.

 The following list will provide you the best tutorials covering these furnace repair topics:

 - Ignition Systems

 This tutorial gives you a great summary overview of conventional and high-efficiency furnace types, types of furnace burner and blower operation and of course furnace efficiency and how it is affected by different furnace feature combinations.